 After the war, the remains of 2nd Lt Harvey A. Jennings were exhumed and positively identified.
 His parents requested that his remains be returned home, and he was buried at Green Lawn Cemetery in Columbus, Ohio, on April 20, 1949.

 It is not known why his headstone shows his date of death as July 1, 1943.
+This may have been the date his parents learned of his death.
 All records kept at the POW camps show December 1, 1942, as his date of death but some show malaria as the cause of death.